siakhorsand/cse15l-lab-reports/lab1/lab1.md

 Before the above command is run, the absolute file path is `/Users/siakhorsand/`

-As you can see in the image below, *cd* does *not* work with a path to a file because it does not open files or show contents.
-However, it can navigate to the folder in which the file is in.
+As you can see in the image below, *cd* does *not* work and causes an error.
+That is because *cd* solely changes directories/folders and does not open files or show their contents.
 ![cd_file](cd_file.png)